TaoStarlit/English/book/writingDraft/unit3Crime.md

     - a way of punishing xx   or  a way to punish xx

 ### paragraph 2, stand 1
-It is a common belief that the prison sentence is an effective way to punish the criminal in many aspects.
+It is a common belief that the prison sentence is an effective way to punish the criminal in many aspects/way.
 Many people say taking the freedom away from the criminals can protect other people and their possessions because the criminals would no longer roam free in their community if the criminals were arrested into jail.
 What is more, some feel that the prison can rehabilitate the criminals.
 A good example of this could be a shoplifter.
 He or she steals something in the shop and is sentenced into the prison where he or she has to study and does work during that period.
 As a result, this former shoplifter can find a job with the working experience after being set free into the society and will never re-offend.
 #### note 2, stand 2:
 1. indefinite article: ~~the belief of many people~~ --> a common belief.
-But what if I keep 'many people'?
+But what if I keep 'many people'?  --- Don't!! because common has impled many people
-2. definite article VS possessive pronoun: touch the community --> roam free in their community? can *the* replace *their*
+2. definite article VS possessive pronoun: touch the community --> roam free in their community? can *the* replace *their*?
 3. a shoplifter VS shoplifters?  is it only: he or she --> they ? -- but here, criminals, people and shoplifters can use they to refer to, which is very confusing, so the optimal solution of mine: the criminals VS people(they/their) VS shoplifter(he/she)
 4. in the last whole example, I use present simple tense, *can* and *will* to demonstrate the process from committing crime, being arrested to being set free.
 What is the difference from present simple tense, *could* and *should*?
 5. the word common implies many people, so don't add many people